← Back to Projects

 Constant8.0791.2256.5900.000[5.678, 10.480]

-(1) Size dominates (lnsqft ≈ 1.05), consistent with a multiplicative scaling of price with interior area.
-(2) Location premium is strong (lndist_pch positive and highly significant), and becomes especially clean under spatial correction.
-(3) Cluster effects are economically large, consistent with micro-market segmentation that isn’t captured by basic covariates.
+(1) Size dominates (lnsqft ≈ 1.05), consistent with multiplicative scaling of price with interior area.
+(2) Location premium is strong (lndist_pch positive and highly significant), especially clean under spatial correction.
+(3) Cluster effects are economically large, consistent with micro-market segmentation not captured by basic covariates.

 Model 2: Logit Classifier (Price Regime / Tail Flag)